xanxerus/termcube/README.md

 random turn scrambles.

 ##cube.py
-This module has one class, Cube, which takes a given side length > 1 and simulates a cube.
-It can apply an arbitrary Turn object to itself (as long as its depth is less than its side length).
-It implements __str__() that uses ANSI color codes to represent colors.
-Orange is represented by purple here because there is no orange ANSI color code.
+This module has two classes: ScrambleGenerator, which generates random state scrambles in a separate thread and returns them when requested, and Cube, which simulates a cube of any side length > 1.
+A Cube can apply an arbitrary Turn object to itself (as long as its depth is less than its side length).
+It implements a __str__() that uses ANSI color codes to represent colors.
+Orange is represented by purple because there is no orange ANSI color code.

 The interact method works repl style.
 You can input a given sequence of cube notation (WCA or SiGN will both work equally) and it will be applied to the cube and print itself.
 Try it, it's very fun.

 ##term-usr.py
-This module is a timer.
-By default it generates random 3x3x3 scrambles, prints what a cube would look like after applying the scramble, counts down inspection until stopped, then counts up until stopped, and repeats until stopped.
-Once stopped, it prints the average.
+This module contains timer functions.
+By default it generates random state 3x3x3 scrambles, prints what a cube would look like after applying the scramble, counts down until inspections is stopped, then counts up until stopped, and repeats until stopped.

+It supports rudimentary exports to files, deleting times, adding penalties, and also tagging a solve at the end of solve time so that each time can be sorted by attributes that interest the user.

 ##web-usr.py
 This module puts random cubes on a webpage on localhost:8000 using visualcube. <http://cube.crider.co.uk/visualcube.php>

+Not very useful.
+May be expanded later.

 ##solve.py
 This module has one real function which solves a cube from a given